FUSEEProjectTeam/Fusee/README.md

 ![xz-plane](/Assets/xz-plane.png "xz-plane")

 ### Second, Rotation of the Lower and Middle Joint
 The two arms of the robot, together with the vector between the base and the pointer, form a triangle (as shown in the graphic below).
-Since the inner angles &alpha; and &beta;, as well as the angle &gamma; are required for the roation of the joints, but are all unknown the first step is to calculate the distance `dist` as follows:
+Since the inner angles &alpha; and &beta;, as well as the angle &gamma; are required for the rotation of the joints, but are all unknown the first step is to calculate the distance `dist` as follows:

 * dist = &radic;(xzDist<sup>2</sup> + y<sup>2</sup>)